burair/burair.github.io/_vitae/teaching.md

 {:.vitae-defn}Classical Mechanics utilizing Calculus *Spring 2007,2008*{:.vitae-dates}
-: A lecture/lab course on classical statics and dynamics involving the uses of Newton's Laws, and conservation principles, problem solving involved introducing the utility of calculus, for students majoring in the the physical sciences, technology and engineering.
+: A lecture/lab course on classical statics and dynamics introducing the utility of calculus, for students majoring in the the physical sciences, technology and engineering.

 {:.vitae-defn}Thermodynamics, Optics and Modern Physics utilizing Calculus.
 *Spring 2007, 2008*{:.vitae-dates}
-: A lecture/lab course exploring physics beyond the classical view of dynamics of large, massive objects which are few in number for students majoring in the physical sciences, technology and engineering.
+: A lecture/lab course exploring physics beyond the classical view of dynamics for students majoring in the physical sciences, technology and engineering.

 {:.vitae-defn}Physical Science: Earth Science
 *Fall 2006, Spring 2007, Fall 2007, Spring 2008*{:.vitae-dates}